Nomenclature

 Also known as: naming compounds, chemical naming

-The systematic method for naming chemical compounds according to IUPAC rules, based on their composition and structure.
-Correct naming prevents confusion and errors in labs, pharmacies, and industry.
+The systematic method for naming chemical compounds according to IUPAC (International Union of Pure and Applied Chemistry) rules, ensuring that every compound has exactly one.
+Correct naming prevents confusion and potentially dangerous errors in laboratories, pharmacies, and industrial settings.

 ๐Ÿ’ก Intuition